-Secti Section 1: Introduction / Overview 1.1 Title % EPS items 1.2 MO Theme COMMUNITY SUPPORT 1.3 Definition Percentage of all items supplied via electronic prescriptions service (EPS) 1.4 Reporting Level CCG level 1.5 Numerator Number of items prescribed and dispensed via EPS during the reporting period 1.6 Denominator The total number of items prescribed and dispensed during the reporting period 1.7 Methodology Numerator divided by denominator Represented as percentage of all items supplied electronically (Other time periods and practice level data are available through NHSBSA Information Services Portal: https://apps.nhsbsa.nhs.uk/infosystems/welcome) catalogued under the Prescribing Monitoring reports on 2: Rationale 2.1 Purpose Almost all community pharmacies are Electronic Prescription Service (EPS) enabled but many GP practices are not.
+Section Section 1: Introduction / Overview 1.1 Title % EPS items 1.1 Title % EPS liems 1.2 MO Theme COMMUNITY SUPPORT 1.2 Definition Percentage of all items supplied via electronic prescriptions service (EPS) 1.3 Reporting Level CCG level 1.5 Numerator Number of items prescribed and dispensed via EPS during the reporting period 1.6 Denominator The total number of items prescribed and dispensed during the reporting period 1.7 Methodology Numerator divided by denominator Represented as percentage of all items supplied electronically Section on 2: Rationale 2.1 Purpose Almost all community pharmacies are Electronic Prescription Service (EPS) enabled but many GP practices are not.
 This comparator aims to allow a CCG to explore how EPS could be deployed locally to derive the greatest benefit for patients and efficient prescription services.
 2.2 Evidence and Policy Base EPS enables prescribers such as GPs and practice nurses to send prescriptions electronically to a dispenser (such as a pharmacy) of the patient's choice.
 The prescription is then sent on to NHS Business Services Authority for payment.
 This makes the prescribing and dispensing process more efficient and convenient for patients and staff.
-Secti Section 3: Data 3.1 Data source NHS Business Services Authority 3.2 Data owner & contact details nhsbsa.help@nhs.net 3.3 Time Frame Refreshed quarterly with quarterly data Data available from October 2014 3.4 Data quality assurance Please see data quality assurance statement pertaining to NHSBSA accuracy NHSBSA Data: Data quality assurance
+Section on 3: Data 3.1 Data source NHS Business Services Authority 3.2 Data owner & contact details nhsbsa.help@nhs.net 3.3 Time Frame Refreshed quarterly with quarterly data.
+3.4 Data quality assurance Please see data quality assurance statement pertaining to NHSBSA accuracy NHSBSA Data: Data quality assurance